Nutrition for Female Athletes

 However, recent research does call attention to females’ increased risk of hyponatremia, a condition in which sodium levels in the blood are too low.
-The reasons for this are likely multiple, due in part to their smaller body size, altered sweat rates, and behavioral factors, such as a propensity to drink more water.
+The reasons for this are likely multiple, due in part to their smaller body size, altered sweat rates, and behavioral factors, such as a propensity to more .

-To prevent hyponatremia during training, female athletes should drink 0.4 to 0.8 liters of fluid per hour, although recommendations for fluid consumption are broad and should be individualized to the sweat rate of each athlete.
+To prevent hyponatremia during training, female athletes should 0.4 to 0.8 liters of fluid per hour, although recommendations for fluid consumption are broad and should be individualized to the sweat rate of each .
 Endurance athletes in particular should choose fluids containing carbohydrate and an appropriate mix and level of electrolytes—depending on their training status, sweat rates, weather, and event—to prevent overhydration.